Handmade BBQ Sauce from Scratch

 These ingredients combine to create a well-balanced BBQ sauce with just the right amount of tang, sweetness, and spice.

-• White wine vinegar brings a clean, bright tang that cuts through the richness and enhances the overall balance of the sauce.
+• White wine vinegar: Brings a clean, bright tang that cuts through the richness of the other ingredients and enhances the overall balance of the sauce.

 See recipe card below for full information on ingredients and quantities.